MikeDigitize/JSFundamentals/README.md

 ## Dynamic Scope

 Dynamic scope is the runtime counterpart to lexical scope.
-Dynamic scope in JavaScript is scope created whenever a function is called, and is referred to as its variable <code>environment</code>, or prior to ES5, <code>activation object</code>.
+It can be thought of as either scope which could not be determined at the compiler stage or scope that's generated whenever a function is called.
+Upon a function call, scope is available to access through the function's variable <code>environment</code>, or prior to ES5, its <code>activation object</code>.
 The <code>environment</code> creates a reference in memory to all the variables defined in that function scope including its arguments, and has access to its lexical scope through an inaccessible property <code>[[scope]]</code>.

-This property gives the function a reference to its parent scope, and its parent's parent scope, all the way up to the global scope.
-When looking up variable references the JavaScript engine will check against a function's immediate scope.
-If not found it looks to its parent, and then its parent's parent until it reaches the global scope where, if it's not found, the engine will throw a reference error.
+This <code>[[scope]]</code> property gives the function access to its parent scope, and its parent's parent scope, all the way up to the global scope.
+When looking up variable references the JavaScript engine checks against a function's immediate scope.
+If the variable isn't found it checks against its parent, and then its parent's parent until finally it reaches the global scope where, if it's not found, the engine throws a reference error.

 Consider the following: